vijayetar/dsa/dsa/challenges/multi_bracket_validation/README.md

 Curly Brackets : {}

 ## Approach and Efficiency
+I decided to use Stack to create last in and first out to collect the brackets and then make sure that they are closed appropriately.
+The challenge also was to ensure that they were closed appropriately.
+Therefore I had to create a list and a dictionary to match the brackets appropriately and push it into the stack and or pop them only when they matched without using complicated and nested if statements.

+Edge cases such as empty string, or string without brackets were also accounted for.

+The space and time efficiency is O(n) due to the first for-loop.
+The pop and push are done with O(1)efficiency.
+There is a new stack created for this function to work, so takes up space.

 ## Specifications Used
 * .editorconfig
 * .gitattributes
 * .gitignore

 ## Solution
 [Document](https://docs.google.com/document/d/10U1vO309_F5Kvo4IUf1swUJaovXcKByewsZgNB06C4A/edit?usp=sharing)